mauricew/ruby-twitch-api/README.md

 ### Error handling

-An `ApiError` is raised whenever an HTTP error response is returned.
+An `APIError` is raised whenever an HTTP error response is returned.
 Rescue it to access the body of the response, which should include an error message.

 ## Development